|MapGazer – using routes|

 A route is typically a plan for a journey; it has a start and an end point and often has intermediate route waypoints.
 MapGazer lets you create routes, and they can be loaded from or saved to GPX (Global Positions eXchange format) files.

 To create a route, select the Marks → Add new route menu item (or press the ‘r’ key).
 This will add a route to the screen; you can then left-click on either endpoint of the route and drag it to a position of interest.
-The distance covered by the route will be shown at top-left of the map when the cursor is over, or dragging, part of the route.
+The distance covered by the route will be shown at top-left of the map when the cursor is over, or dragging, part of the route; similarly, the bearing of the current route segment is displayed.
+The latter makes it easy to plt a route at a specific bearing, for example.

 Alternatively, to start a route at a given point, right-click on the map and select Add new route on the pop-up menu.
 This will place one end of the new route where you clicked on the map; the other endpoint can then be dragged to the desired position (the initial endpoint can also be adjusted by dragging).